gamag/xmunch/README.md

 # this means, we require the stem to be in the word list (can be avoided using
 # (1a 2b v)), then a form ending in a or i, and one ending in rr or in two of c, s
 # or u.
+#
+# It is possible to use negative scores to forbid some forms to exist in the
+# dictionary.

 ## Prefixes
 # Until here, we only spoke of suffixes.
 The same functionality can be used on